Litfiba: Second era (1989–1999)

-Third era (1999-2009)
+Third era (1999–2009)

 When Pelù said farewell to the band three of Litfiba's musicians also left with him: Bagni, Terzani and Caforio.
 Renzulli lost the rights to the band's logo, a horned heart, but kept the name Litfiba, which is copyrighted under his name.
-The guitarist then decided to follow on immediately with a renewed and rejuvenated band, including the new singer Gianluigi Cabo Cavallo, bass and drums player Gianluca Venier, and Ugo Nativi, coming from the funk-rock band Malfunk.
+The guitarist then decided to follow on immediately with a renewed and rejuvenated band, including the new singer Gianluigi "Cabo" Cavallo, bass and drums player Gianluca Venier, and Ugo Nativi, coming from the funk-rock band Malfunk.

-The 2000 album, first with new line-up, Elettromacumba reached 100,000 sales.
+The 2000 album was titled Elettromacumba.
 On the following "Elettro tour", Litfiba, with Mauro Sabbione, who had already played on the El Diablo album, on keyboards, played in smaller halls than before.
 After the tour, the band released Live on Line, including 15 tracks recorded during the last tour available only for download under MP3 format through web portal Lycos.

 The musicians went back to the studio, with Nativi replaced on drums by Gianmarco Colzi, who had played with band Rockgalileo and singer Biagio Antonacci, for the recording of the Insidia album (2001).
 The record was much different from the previous album, due to darker lyrics with many symbolic references and the significant use of electronics.
 It was soon followed by the "Insidia tour", a 73 concerts tour that was the first part of the "Never ending tour".
-The band was then requested to release the soundtrack for the Italian version of the Tomb raider 6 - The Angel of Darkness video game, resulting in the issue of "Larasong", a stand-alone single.
+The band was then requested to release the soundtrack for the Italian version of the Tomb raider 6 – The Angel of Darkness video game, resulting in the issue of "Larasong", a stand-alone single.
 Former keyboards player Antonio Aiazzi returned to the band for the 2003 "Lara Tour" and 2004 "04 Tour", the second and third part of the "Never ending tour".
 The last concert was recorded for the release of Litfiba's official first DVD.

 The last album to date, Essere o sembrare (2005), appeared to be moderately inspired and had a relative success.
 The release of the record was followed by a short tour, almost 15 concerts, followed by others during 2006 summer.
-In late 2006 singer Gianluigi Gianluigi Cabo Cavallo leaves the band, followed by bass player Gianluca Venier and keyboard player Antonio Aiazzi.
+In late 2006 singer Gianluigi "Cabo" Cavallo leaves the band, followed by bass player Gianluca Venier and keyboard player Antonio Aiazzi.
 Filippo Margheri, who previously fronted Miir, replaced Cavallo, while Roberto Terzani, who had previously played with Litfiba, and Pino Fidanza join respectively at bass and drums.